jamesawo/angular-serverless-function/README.md

 ## Why

-Serverless architecture is a way of building and running applications and services without having to manage infrastructure. it provides a set of powerful tools to make websites and web applications both extremely performant and highly dynamic.
+Serverless architecture is a way of building and running applications and services without having to manage infrastructure.
+It provides a set of powerful tools to make websites and web applications both extremely performant and highly dynamic.

 ## Project setup